 Back

-Thinking ahead: onboarding platform for new employees that will turn into online university
+Thinking ahead: onboarding platform for new employees that will turn into an online university

 When choosing a technology stack for a product, developers should consider the client’s future plans and potential functionality.
 In fact, it’s not always possible to work this way, but we managed to create a product that’s easy to scale up and build upon — thanks to the proper tech stack.
 I’m Elena Farberova, a project manager at Purrweb, and I’ll tell you how we made it.